-Other income and expenses, net, mainly included, as income, items such as research and development funding and exchange gain and, as expenses, start-up costs and patent claim costs.
-Research and development funding income was associated with our research and development projects, which qualifies upon project approval as funding on the basis of contracts with local government agencies in locations where we pursue our activities.
-The balance of these factors resulted in net income of \$30 million, originated by \$24 million in research and development funding, which experienced a strong year-over-year increase, and a decrease in the amount of start-up expenses from the rationalized manufacturing activities.
+Other income and expenses, net, mainly include, as income, items such as research and development funding and as expenses, start-up costs, and patent claim costs.
+In the first quarter of 2008, research and development funding income was associated with our research and development projects, which qualifies upon project approval as funding on the basis of contracts with local government agencies in locations where we pursue our activities.
+In the first quarter of 2008, all of these factors resulted in a net income of \$9 million, originated by the \$19 million in research and development funding which experienced a year-over-year increase.
+As a result of the rationalized manufacturing activity, the amount of start-up costs also decreased compared to first quarter of 2007.